Make a DIY Snowman Kit

 Square feature photo showing all of the elements of a DIY Snowman kit.

 Use any container you have on hand for this kit.
 I used this Flexible Plastic Storage Tub from Dollar Tree.
-It was a perfect size and I like that it’s plastic so the kids can take it out into the snow.
+It was the perfect size, and I like that it’s plastic so the kids can take it out into the snow.
+I cut a snowman face out of Dollar Tree Glitter Vinyl.
+It worked great, and my container was decorated in minutes!

 DIY Snowman Kit - Horizontal image with Snowman bucket on bench that contains the DIY hat (showing), scarf (showing) and all of the other supplies are in the bucket (not shown).